madhavv197/time_series_introduction/README.md

 - Monthly Seasonality: Sales across months.

 Fourier terms approximate patterns as smooth waves because sine and cosine functions are continuous.
 They do not model sharp or abrupt changes.

+# Algorithm Complexity Note

+Lets take a moment to analyse the complexity of our models.

+## Linear Regression

+## XGBoost

+XGBoost's time complexity is given by:

+$$
+\text{complexity} = O(K \cdot d \cdot T \cdot n)
+$$

+Where :
+- **K**: Number of estimators/trees
+- **d**: Maximum depth per tree
+- **T**: Number of non-zero rows
+- **n**: Total number of train rows

+For each node, for each feature, the algorithm finds the optimal split point by finding maximum gain.
+This does this for all n train rows.
+It may use some sorting feature in order to speed up the process.
+This is applied for K trees each with depth 5.